gentrexha/gentrexha.github.io/_posts/2026-06-12-preparing-for-ds-ml-interviews-part-1.markdown

 ## Interviewing

 Congrats!
 You've made the hardest step and gotten an interview.
 There's always a similar path that goes for these things: `HR/Recruiter -> 1-3 Technical/Architecture/Take Home -> Cultural Fit -> Offer`.
-Here a few tips that are valid before all interviews no matter which one and then we dive deeper into each.
+Here are a few tips that are valid before all interviews no matter which one and then we dive deeper into each.

 ### Before All Interviews

 #### Research and Understanding Company Problems

 - Research into the company, use their product if they have one, find out what they do, think about potential complex things they had to solve to get here, think about their revenue model, what do their customers look like, etc
 - Understand company values, you need to reflect that you align with their values in each interview, especially early on.
-Understand what their values and missions are and align with those and let me know you that share those values too.
+Understand what their values and missions are and align with those and let them know that you share those values too.

 #### "Tell Me About Yourself"